gradescope/autograder_samples/java/README.md

 Sets up OpenJDK 8.

 Note: Installing JDK8 takes a few minutes, so building the image takes a while.
-We may want to provide base images with JDK installed to speed that up, though it's really only a few minutes once so it might not matter to you.
+We may later provide base images to speed this up.

 ## [run_autograder](run_autograder)